LogoLogo

 • Disabled: The dope.swg endpoint has been put into disabled mode by the admin

 • Dormant: The dope.swg endpoint has not sent a health check for more than seven days.
+These devices are removed from the view if a health check is not received for 28 days.

 • User: This shows the email address of the user currently logged in to the device.
 Where users and groups have not been imported this will be the logged-in user.